-Obese adolescents benefit from high-dose vitamin D supplementsNovember 1st, 2011 in Health /
+Obese adolescents benefit from high-dose vitamin D supplementsNovember 1, 2011 in Medicine & Health / Health

 Vitamin D deficiency is common in Americans, and especially in overweight and obese adolescents, according to the National Institutes of Health.
 University of Missouri researchers have found that providing obese adolescents with a high daily dose of vitamin D3 is safe and effective in improving their vitamin D status.